A Legacy of Performance. A Future of Possibility.

 From KWH to Uponor, and Back Again

 In 2013, KWH Pipe merged with Finnish infrastructure leader Uponor to form Uponor Infra, combining deep technical expertise in water systems and HDPE manufacturing.
-In 2018, the North American assets of Uponor Infra were acquired by Wynnchurch Capital and relaunched as Infra Pipes Solutions Ltd.—marking the company’s return to independent ownership and a renewed focus on operational excellence, service, and growth.
-In 2024, Infra Pipes entered its next chapter through acquisition by Fortress Investment Group, gaining additional resources and long-term backing to support continued expansion and innovation.
+In 2018, the North American assets of Uponor Infra were acquired by Wynnchurch Capital and relaunched as Infra Pipes—marking the company’s return to independent ownership and a renewed focus on operational excellence, service, and growth.

 Expanding Our Reach.
 Strengthening Our Network.